Stop navigating from one website to another, and read ALL the information you need before you leave home.

 Paid parking applies to the center of most cities.
 In some towns, access to non-residents is forbidden.
 So make sure you do your research in advance to avoid getting into trouble and having to pay a fine…

 Moreover, in most cities and towns, private entrances and garage doors have a ‘no parking’ (prohibido estacionar or vado permanente) sign accompanied by a police permit number enforcing the parking restriction.
-Parking in front of this sign may mean a fine or that your car can be towed away or clamped.
+If you park your rental car in front of this sign you risk getting a fine, or even worse, your car can be towed away or clamped.

-Parking is restricted in all cities and towns and prohibited altogether in certain areas, although it isn’t usually as expensive as in many other European countries.
+In certain areas parking is restricted in all cities and towns and prohibited altogether, although it isn’t usually as expensive as in many other European countries.

 In major towns and cities, it really depends how long you plan to stay: